 With local anesthesia, incisions are made to allow access to lower face and neck.
 The bioabsorbable Ribbon device is secured to the relaxed muscles in the neck.

 Once the Ribbon is attached to the relaxed muscles in the neck, it is pulled up and back to re-drape the muscles, then anchored behind the ears.
 The Ribbon will dissolve over the next several months as the tissues heal in their new position.

 Excess skin is removed after the Ribbon has been anchored.
 After the incisions are closed with sutures, a cotton dressing will cover the area.
 The next day, during the patient’s first post-operative appointment, the dressing is removed and replaced with a light latex garment.
 Sutures are removed one week after the procedure.
-Swelling and bruising are mostly resolved by 10-14 days after the procedure.
+Swelling and bruising are mostly resolved by 10 to 14 days after the procedure.

 - Loss of contour in the neck